kaurshalpreet/homework6-Weather-Dashboard/README.md

 ---

-When you view current weather conditions for that city, You wll be able to see the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
+When you view current weather conditions for that city, You will be able to see the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
 You will also see the future weather condition for that day that will display the data for next 5 days, the date, an icon representation of weather conditions, the temperature, and the humidity.

 ![Page Display](./assets/pageDisplay.png)